 Chapman University encourages students from all backgrounds to partake in study abroad.
 As in the U.S., you will find that certain people or groups abroad are more open to diversity than others.
 Components of how you identify yourself become highlighted while abroad because they are unfamiliar to the local community; other characteristics may decrease in visibility if they are more common among the local population.
 Students have returned from study abroad with mixed feelings about the attitudes they encountered abroad.
 Some students felt relieved to be free from the cultural norms and expectations of the U.S. Others find it more challenging to confront diversity issues in an unfamiliar culture.
 Occasionally, students have faced racism and intolerance abroad, just as it is possible to experience racism and intolerance in the U.S.

-Learn about what types of support exists in the host culture for your particular needs:
+Learn about how your host country views someone with your characteristics/needs what types of support exists in the host culture: